superRaytin/image-to-slices/README.md

 You should use either `saveToDir: true` or `saveToDataUrl: true`, default is false.

-If set to true, then it will doesn't save the image slices to file but rather return data URI of the slices, and callback will be passed the result data URI.
+If set to true, then it will doesn't save the image slices as file but rather return data URI of the slices, and callback will be passed the result data URI.

 Below is an example: